-- PermissionError If the user does not have the adequate access rights for reading from or writing to the .aop file. - AopFileAlreadyExistsError If the .aop file the method tries to create already exists. - AopFileAlreadyExistsError If the .aopl file the method tries to create for legacy only already exists. - AolFileAlreadyExistsError If the .aol file the method tries to create for legacy only already exists.
+- PermissionError If the user does not have the adequate access rights for reading from or writing to the .aol or .aop file. - AopFileAlreadyExistsError If the .aop file the method tries to create already exists. - AolFileAlreadyExistsError If the .aol file the method tries to create already exists.